- CAPE COD

-n addition to being a great place to walk, run, sunbathe, or watch planes land at Logan, continually used military fort in America: Fort Independence, established in 1634, with tours on weekends and holidays.
+n addition to being a great place to walk, run, sunbathe, or watch planes land at Logan, Castle Island is the site of the oldest continually used military fort in America: Fort Independence, established in 1634, with tours on weekends and holidays.
 And here’s the part you didn’t know: The friends of a Lieutenant Robert Massie, who was shot dead in a duel over a card game in 1817, sealed his killer alive in a wall at Fort Independence with bricks and mortar, leaving him to die.
-A sullen private named Edgar Allan Poe, posted to Fort Independence 10 years later, for his story, “The Cask of Amontillado.”
+A sullen private named Edgar Allan Poe, posted to Fort Independence 10 years later, heard about the incident and used it as the basis for his story, “The Cask of Amontillado.”
 Marcus

 Born in Boston as Edgar Poe, Edgar Allan Poe was taken in by John and Frances Allan of Richmond, Virginia, when both his parents died.
 He hated Boston, largely out of resentment of its then-dominant literary elite.

 Fort Independence tours given weekends and holidays, noon to 3:30